franlumer/twilio-whatsapp-bot/README.md

 # twilio-whatsapp-bot

-This bot is used for consulting for consulting dollar prices.
+This bot is used for consulting dollar prices from a public web page.
 It uses twilio whatsapp messages api for chating, python for the logical proces and ngrok for internet exposure.

 Our main file is a Flask Python web app located on a local server in our PC.
 The web scrapping files are located on our PC's too.